What is a Fluted Barrel?

 Weight Reduction

-The first major benefit of a fluted barrel is weight saving.
+The first major benefit of a fluted barrel vs non fluted is weight saving.
 Since fluting involves removing material from the barrel, it can noticeably reduce its weight.
 Depending on the length and contour of the barrel, barrel fluting will typically lower the weight of the firearm by about a pound or more.
 While this may seem negligible, any weight savings can be very helpful when hunting, hiking, or using your rifle for extended periods of time.
-Different types of fluting can save slightly more weight than others; for example, our diamond fluted barrels have more material cut away than spiral and straight fluted barrels.
+Rifles with spiral fluted barrels or straight fluted rifle barrels not only offer these advantages but also provide improved cooling.

 Heat Dissipation